New California DOT Regulations

 Drug and Alcohol Clearinghouse Regulation Changes

 Beginning January 6, 2023, the (FMCSA Clearinghouse will be the only way for employers to confirm if a prospective driver has any drug or alcohol violations.
-In the past, motor carriers must request past employment information related to drug testing and query the Clearinghouse database in order to verify this information.
+In the past, motor carriers must request past employment information related to drug testing and query the Clearinghouse database to verify this information.
 Must visit the link.

 California Safety Requirements: Alcohol & Drugs